FarisHijazi/SuperGoogleImages/README.md

 - 4 - **Proxy** button

-    Try to use a proxy if the page is blocked
+    Open page/image using a proxy if it was blocked/failed to load

 - 5 - Click to view images with **similar dimensions**